Home / Snack Recipes / 5-Ingredient No Bake Fig Newton Bites

 How to Make 5-Ingredient No Bake Fig Newton Bites

-Start your fig newton bites by cutting up your dried figs and making sure you remove the hard stems.
+Step 1.
+Start by cutting up your dried figs and making sure you’ve removed the hard stems.

-Once the figs and walntus have started to break down, add in the flax seed meal and salt.
+Step 4.
+Once the figs and walnuts have started to break down, add in the flax seed meal, salt, and vanilla extract.
+If you like things sweeter, you can also add in a hint of honey or maple syrup.

-Continue pulsing until ingredients are all mixed and the figs and walnuts are broken into small pieces.
+Step 5.
+Continue pulsing until ingredients are mixed and the figs and walnuts are broken into small pieces.

-Then using your hands or a small ice scream scoop or cookie dough scoop, roll the mixure into small balls.
+Step 6.
+Use your hands or a small ice scream scoop to roll the mixture into small balls.

 Serve immediately at room temperature, or refrigerate before serving.
 Then enjoy your 5-Ingredient No Bake Fig Newton Bites!